MethodsDev/kinnex-documentation-external/index.rst

    a.
 Read level SQANTI with RNAQC+

-4. Analysis Vignettes for Kinnex Full Lnegth product type:
+4. Analysis Vignettes for Kinnex Full Length product type:

    a.
 Aligning to the genome - minimap2
    b.
 Isoform ID with IsoQuant